spoonapps/docs/doc/getting_started/what_is_spoonium/gettng_started.md

 Spoonium images serve as a read-only filesystem and registry that your application will use while running in a container.
 They contain all of the information on a certain type of container.

 Verified images (like jdk, node, mongo)  are available for download from the [Spoonium Hub](http://spoonium.net/hub), or a custom image can be created from any container with the `spoon commit` command.
-Thus, you can layer multiple dependency ima ges together in a single container, rather than having to build one on top of another.
+Thus, you can layer multiple dependency images together in a single container, rather than having to build one on top of another.

 When instructed to run a container with the `spoon run` command, Spoonium will automatically search for and download necessary images.
 Read more about [working with images](http://spoonium.net/docs/building#working-with-images).